Treaty of Lunéville: Terms

 The Treaty of Lunéville declared that "there shall be, henceforth and forever, peace, amity, and good understanding" among the parties.
-The treaty required Austria to enforce the conditions of the earlier treaty of Campo Formio.
+The treaty required Austria to enforce the conditions of the earlier Treaty of Campo Formio.

 The independence and sovereignty of the Cisalpine, Ligurian, Batavian and Helvetic republics was recognized.
 The entire left bank of the Rhine, including the Austrian Netherlands, was ceded to France.
-Imperial Italy was also ceded by the Empire, becoming parts of France and the new Italian republics.
+Imperial Italy was also ceded by the Empire, becoming parts of France and the new Italian Republic.

 Whereas Campo Formio had not affected the Grand Duchy of Tuscany, Lunéville ceded it to France.
 In another change from Campo Formio, certain imperial fortresses on the right bank of the Rhine were to be demolished.

 Those princes who lost territory, including the Grand Duke of Tuscany and the Duke of Modena, were to be compensated with territory in Germany east of the Rhine.
 This was to be accomplished largely thought a programme of secularization of ecclesiastical principalities as laid out at the Congress of Rastatt.
 France would supervise the process.
 Although Austria had been promised the Archbishopric of Salzburg and some Bavarian lands at Campo Formio, those promises were withdrawn at Lunéville.
-The Austria acquisition of the Venetian Terraferma, Venetian Dalmatia and all of Istria was confirmed.
+The Austrian acquisition of the Venetian Terraferma, Venetian Dalmatia and all of Istria was confirmed.

 Imperial deputation

 The treaty was accepted by the Imperial Diet on 7 March.

-The task of compensation was left to an imperial deputation (German: Reichsdeputation).
+The task of compensation was left to an Imperial deputation (German: Reichsdeputation).
 France and Russia greatly influenced the negotiations in the Imperial Deputation, with France urging for larger new territories to be formed, which it hoped would later ally with them, and Russia favouring "a more traditional balance".
 Eventually, the Reichsdeputationshauptschluss (Final Recess of the Imperial Deputation), the final document that reorganised the Empire, was signed on 25 February 1803.
 The Recess did far more than simply satisfy the need to compensate the princes, but it fundamentally restructured the Empire by secularising all ecclesiastical states except for the Electorate of Mainz.
 Almost all free imperial cities lost their sovereignty.
 The Reichsdeputationshauptschluss was the last major law in the history of the Holy Roman Empire before its dissolution in 1806.